 From the findings of the asbestos materials survey, an individual risk assessment is conducted on each ACM.
-The following figure outlines the general likelihood of fibre release potential (Source: NSW Code of Practice How to Manage and Control Asbestos in the Workplace (2019)).
+The following figure outlines the general likelihood of fibre release potential.

 Higher likelihood of airborne fibres

 Asbestos-contaminated dust (including dust left in place